fclubb/fclubb.github.io/_pages/about.md

 I am a geomorphologist studying the interactions between the shape of Earth's topography, surface processes, tectonics, and climate.
 Please see my [Research](/research/index.html) page for details of past, future, and current projects.

-A large part of my research is developing open-source software for analysing topographic data.
+My research involves developing open-source software for analysing topographic data.
 I particularly focus on dealing with high-resolution data derived from lidar point clouds.
 I’ve been developing this software, called LSDTopoTools, along with colleagues at the University of Edinburgh,  University of Glasgow, and Queen Mary University of London.
 See our [LSDTopoTools website](lsdtopotools.github.io) for more details, or check out our [GitHub organisation](https://github.com/LSDtopotools).
-We have developed lots of novel techniques for analysing topography, such as extracting channel networks, delineating floodplains and river terraces, and calculating hilltop and hillslope metrics.
+We have developed lots of novel techniques for analysing topography, such as extracting channel networks, delineating floodplains and river terraces, automatically measuring valley width, and calculating hilltop and hillslope metrics.

 <img src="/images/le_sueur_terraces.png" alt="le sueur" width="1000"/>